Private Trust Co. NA Lowers Position in Vanguard FTSE Pacific ETF (NYSEARCA:VPL)

 Private Trust Co.
 NA cut its holdings in Vanguard FTSE Pacific ETF (NYSEARCA:VPL – Free Report) by 2.0% in the second quarter, according to the company in its most recent disclosure with the Securities and Exchange Commission (SEC).
 The firm owned 8,202 shares of the company’s stock after selling 171 shares during the quarter.
 Private Trust Co.
 NA’s holdings in Vanguard FTSE Pacific ETF were worth $572,000 as of its most recent SEC filing.

-A number of other hedge funds also recently added to or reduced their stakes in VPL.
-Simplex Trading LLC purchased a new stake in Vanguard FTSE Pacific ETF in the first quarter valued at approximately $25,000.
+Other hedge funds also recently added to or reduced their stakes in the company.
+Simplex Trading LLC acquired a new position in shares of Vanguard FTSE Pacific ETF during the first quarter valued at about $25,000.
 Global Retirement Partners LLC boosted its position in Vanguard FTSE Pacific ETF by 240.2% in the first quarter.
 Global Retirement Partners LLC now owns 364 shares of the company’s stock valued at $25,000 after buying an additional 257 shares during the last quarter.
 Tower Research Capital LLC TRC boosted its position in Vanguard FTSE Pacific ETF by 381.0% in the first quarter.
 Tower Research Capital LLC TRC now owns 380 shares of the company’s stock valued at $26,000 after buying an additional 301 shares during the last quarter.
 Farmers & Merchants Investments Inc. purchased a new stake in Vanguard FTSE Pacific ETF in the first quarter valued at approximately $33,000.
 Finally, Atlantic Private Wealth LLC purchased a new stake in Vanguard FTSE Pacific ETF in the first quarter valued at approximately $36,000.

 Vanguard FTSE Pacific ETF Stock Down 1.0 %